2 minutes

 HugSQLx - SQL queries turned into Rust functions

-Simple, yet so effective…
+Simple, yet remarkably effective…

-Can we have something simmilar in Rust?
+Can we achieve something similar in Rust?

-Seems like we can.
+It appears we can.

 Motivation